-Note: Mayo Clinic is listed on CAMPEP's list of accredited institutions for three programs — two of the programs are in Rochester, Minnesota, and one is in Arizona.
+Note: Mayo Clinic is listed on CAMPEP's list of accredited institutions for four programs — two of the programs are in Rochester, Minnesota, one is in Florida, and one is in Arizona.
 They are distinct programs with separate accreditation.

 See accreditation information for Mayo Clinic College of Medicine and Science.

 |Destination after graduation

 |To be updated after July 2024

 |1 in academic position, 1 in clinical position